 NATURE BASED PROGRAMMING

 Residents enjoy taking part in both indoor and outdoor gardening/horticultural activities as well as experiencing wildlife habitat adjacent to The Moments.
-Many of the fresh, organic vegetables used by Chef Brian in our kitchen are grown right on site by our residents!
+Many of the fresh, organic vegetables used by Chef Charles in our kitchen are grown right on site by our residents!

 Access to outdoor environments is beneficial to good mental health and wellness.
 We regularly provide and guide residents through outings and visits to various wildlife destinations during peak seasons in order to nurture their connection to nature.